epson121/DesignPatterns/README.md

  * Loading of clubs, creating tables, generating results, keeping track of efficiency
  * Clubs can be in different states (competitor, weak competitor and disqualified)
  * Design patterns used: State, Observer, Command and Memento (version with a public class in the same package, without undo)

+Homework 3:
+*  Url content control
+  * Load a web page and reload in interval
+  * Parse it and get all <a> tags and their href attributes
+  * Jump from one page to another
+  * Save states and keep track of the statistics
+  * Design patterns used: MVC, Memento, Chain of responsibility

+Homework 4:
+*  Url content control II
+  * Load a web page and reload in interval (load from web or from cache)
+  * Parse it and get all <a> tags and their href attributes
+  * Jump from one page to another
+  * Save pages in cache and keep track of the statistics
+  * Persist the statistics for multiple usage
+  * Design patterns used: MVC, Cache, Strategy